openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

   compile-option = "-g"
 ```

-If mutually compatible compilation options are configured in different fields, the priority of the generated commands is as follows:
+If mutually compatible compilation options are configured in different fields, the priority of generating commands is as follows.

 ```text
 [package]